 One other way to add luxury to your entertainment is to add a casino or game room.
 Casinos are known for luxurious entertainment, and you could be the only one on the block.
 A top of the line poker table is just the start.
 Arcades or pinball machines.

 Whatever entertainment area you plan, always consider adding a wet bar and fireplace.
 Having drinks and snacks handy helps the host and makes access easier for the guests as well.
 A crackling fire inside and fresh snowfall outside provides a feeling of luxury and comfort.

 An outdoor kitchen complete with stainless steel appliances and concrete countertops is the ultimate in opulence for entertaining.
 Fully plumbed sinks, rotisserie grills, and posh seating completes the eating area, but you can’t stop there!

 Designer fire pits, extravagant pools, and over-the-top saunas are all the rage, and the sky’s the limit.

 Luxury doesn’t only mean extras.
 You can add luxury to useful spaces as well.
 Consider adding a home office that is as luxurious as it is purposeful.
 A home library or den is also a welcoming space to work, study, or get away from the home’s hustle.
 Filled with leather-bound books and beautiful seating, guests and family alike will relish the luxury.

 When you are designing your luxury home, always be sure to consider your outdoor spaces.
 It starts with luxury outdoor seating, beautiful turf, and colorful landscape, but luxury goes beyond flowers and fauna.

-These options have hopefully started to direct your thinking toward the many design extras you will want to consider as you design your luxury home.
+Hopefully, these options have started to direct your thinking toward the many design extras you will want to consider as you design your luxury home.
 Finding the perfect balance between luxury and extravagance is now up to you.
-As always, if you’d like to discuss the design of your luxury home, contact!